moody/Waffle/README.md

--- Removes component from this node's own children entirely, detaching it (and its own -- children, if it has any) from the tree rather than excluding it from layout the way -- SetHidden(true) does.
+-- Removes component from this node's own children entirely, detaching it (and its own -- children, if it has any) from the tree rather than excluding it from layout the way -- SetVisibility("GONE") does.
 Doesn't touch component's own frame.
 Only succeeds if component -- really is this node's own child; returns false, without detaching it, if it's attached -- elsewhere. local detached = component:DetachComponent(row)